TEST SERIES BY MIKE PEARL

 LONG-TERM TEST LOCATIONS AND CONDITIONS

-Temperature and Conditions - 67 to 40 F (19 to 4 C) sunny and pleasant to cloudy and windy to drizzle and
+Temperature and Conditions - 20 F (-7 C) and windy

 PERFORMANCE IN THE FIELD